Meg Ryan

 My Mom's New Boyfriend: Meg Ryan and Antonio Banderas

-Then, the actress suddenly vanished from screens for several years and only resurfaced in 2015 as Mrs. Macauley in the war drama "Ithaca" (which she also directed), telling the story of a teenager’s life during World War II.
+Then Ryan suddenly disappeared from Hollywood for several years, only returning in 2015 as Mrs. Macauley in the war drama "Ithaca" (which she also directed), about a teenager's life during World War II.
 On set, she reunited with Tom Hanks.

 Tom Hanks and Meg Ryan in Ithaca